A south Indian eggplant rice called Vangi Bath is one of my favorite ways to cook with eggplants in the summer, when they are at their seasonal best.

 For the blended masala

-- 1 tbsp urad dal (black gram dal)
+- 1 tablespoon urad dal (black gram dal)

-- 1 tbsp chana dal (Bengal gram dal)
+- 1 tablespoon chana dal (Bengal gram dal)

 - 2 dry red chili peppers (use only one if sensitive to heat)